malone-c/sparse-maq/README.md

 - Patients have variable treatment eligibility (not all treatments available to all patients)
 - You're working with large-scale datasets from OLAP systems
 - You want prospective allocation based on predictions rather than historical counterfactuals

+The implementation is optimized for large datasets, with efficient memory usage and processing performance at scale.

 # References